yuvanesh-art/FUTURE_UX_01/README.md

 The objective of this project was to design a modern, luxurious, and conversion-focused website for a salon business named **Hair Z**, located in **123, Indhranagar, Bengaluru**.
 The website focuses on user experience, trust-building, appointment booking, and responsive design.

-The design was created using **Figma** with a glossy silver and pink aesthetic combined with premium black-and-white salon imagery.
+The design was created using **Figma** with a aesthetic combined with premium black-and-white salon imagery.

 ---